JoeyyScott/Gamer-Supplies/README.md

 + [Python](https://www.python.org) - Used as the main coding language to generate the site, handle the database and user login system.

 ### Frameworks, libraries and programs
++ [Placeholder](https://placeholder.com) was used to generate colour boxes to display in the colour scheme section of my README.md file.

 ### Dependencies